FIRST-TIME SKIER FAQS

 The other place you can look for discounted ski gear is your local ski swap.
 These usually happen in October and November every year.

 As far as resorts, look for the mom-and-pop type mountains.
-These are going to be cheaper – not just the tickets, but rentals, lessons, and the whole shebang.
+These are going to be cheaper for first-time skiers – not just the tickets, but rentals, lessons, and the whole shebang.

 I get cold easily.
 How can I stay warm?